i2000s/en/notebooks/LaTeX.md

 5. It may cause conflicts if the `\index` is used twice after the same word.
 The error message may be `use of \@index doesn't match its definition`.

+6. When math equations are used in the section/chapter names, use `\texorpdfstring{equations}{textreplacement}` to define a pure text phrase to replace the math symbols.
+This will prevent [warning](https://tex.stackexchange.com/questions/53513/hyperref-token-not-allowed) ` Token not allowed in a PDF string` for bookmarks in PDF.
+Line break symbol `\\` should be removed in the simplified version of section names in the format of `\section[shortname]{full \\ name}`.

+7. When compiling a tex file including the `imakeidx` package, the `makeindex *.idx` command will be automatically running with `pdflatex` or `pdftex`.
+To avoid the `Label(s) may have been changed.
+Rerun the command to update the index` error, it is better to run `pdflatex` for at least 3 times.

 ## Formatting tricks
 + Use `\hfill`, `\vfill`, `\hspace{<length>}` and `vspace{<length>}` to insert blank spaces in horizontal (h) and vertical (v) directions. `\vskip <length>` and `\hskip <length>` can also be used for similar effects.